Guy1m0/ZKML-Benchmark/report/milestone_3_report.md

 * **MNIST Dataset:**
     - Simplicity of Task: The MNIST dataset, comprising handwritten digits, serves as a benchmark for assessing the basic capabilities of zkML frameworks.
     - Framework Assessment: This task will gauge how each framework manages simple image data in terms of maintaining accuracy and operational efficiency.
-    - Parameter Variation: We will test the frameworks on this dataset with an increasing number of parameters and layers, pushing the boundaries of each framework's capacity.
+    - Parameter Variation: I will test the frameworks on this dataset with an increasing number of parameters and layers, pushing the boundaries of each framework's capacity.

 ## Benchmarking Process